 DAY 8 (Sun Oct 25) Fly Seoul to Osaka & Train to Kyoto (B,D)

-DAY 9 (Mon Oct 26) Royal Palace & Gion (B)
+DAY 9 (Mon Oct 26) Imperial Palace & Gion (B)

 Today, we’ll start with a guided tour of the Kyoto Imperial Palace, where you’ll step into the refined world of Japan’s former emperors and enjoy the peaceful beauty of its traditional gardens and architecture.
 Later, we’ll head to Gion, Kyoto’s famous geisha district, for a walk through its charming streets lined with wooden teahouses.
 After Gion, guests can keep roaming or heat back to the hotel for a free evening.